GuildOfWeavers/distaff/docs/assembly.md

 ### Compiling assembly code
 To compile Distaff assembly source code into a program for Distaff VM, you can use the `compile()` function from the [assembly](https://github.com/GuildOfWeavers/distaff/blob/master/src/programs/assembly/mod.rs) module.
 This function takes the following parameters:

-* `source: &str` - a reference to the string containing Distaff assembly source code.
+* `source: &str` - a reference to a string containing Distaff assembly source code.
 * `hash_fn: HashFunction` - a hash function to be used for building a Merkle tree of program execution paths.

-The function returns `Result<Program, AssemblyError>` which will contain the compiled program if the compilation was successful, or if the source code contained errors, description of the first encountered error.
+The `compile()` function returns `Result<Program, AssemblyError>` which will contain the compiled program if the compilation was successful, or if the source code contained errors, description of the first encountered error.

 For example:
 ```Rust